oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Gaussian provides state-of-the-art capabilities for electronic structure modeling.
-Gaussian 03 is licensed for a wide variety of computer systems.
-All versions of Gaussian 03 contain every scientific/modeling feature, and none imposes any artificial limitations on calculations other than your computing resources and patience.
-This is the build from the legacy ARCUS-B system, using the PGI compiler and Atlas.
+Gaussian provides state-of-the-art capabilities for electronic structuremodeling.
+Gaussian 09 is licensed for a wide variety of computersystems.
+All versions of Gaussian 09 contain every scientific/modelingfeature, and none imposes any artificial limitations on calculationsother than your computing resources and patience.This is the build from the legacy ARCUS-B system, using PGI 12.5 compiler and Atlas.

-**URL**
+**More Information**

 https://www.gaussian.com/

 **Available Versions**::

+    09.D.01-ARCUS-B
+    16.A.03-ARCUS-B
     03.E.01-ARCUS-B
     16.C.01
-    09.D.01-ARCUS-B
-    16.A.03-ARCUS-B

 Gaussview